KonstantinosKatsigiannis/chess/README.md

 ### Save/Load Feature

-- Games are saved to `src/main/java/assignment/Saved Games/chess_game.txt`
+- Games are saved to `src/main/java/assignment/Saved Games/`
-- The file is in a format that easy to read and edit, so users can create a board state by simply editing it.
+- The file is in a `.txt` format that easy to read and edit, so users can create a board state by simply editing it.
-- Only one save file is supported
-- Save your game before exiting using the `:s` command, otherwise it will be lost
+- Save your game before exiting using the `:s [filename]` command, otherwise it will be lost

 ## Project Structure